 Generally, pipe stress engineers will hand calculate the movements to be absorbed by EJs.
 They will then design an expansion joint.
 The table below shows the thermal expansion for different materials.
 For example, 1000 linear feet of 304SS piping which increases 100F in temperature will undergo approximately 11.5 inches of thermal expansion which must be accounted for in the piping system.

 |Material||Coefficient of Thermal Expansion||Change at 100° F and 100 ft (inches)||Change at 300° F and 100 ft (inches)

 When an expansion joint has been selected, caesar will ask users to specify spring rates and tie rod elements for the expansion joint.
 Caesar WILL NOT protect users from errors such as placing excess torsion on the expansion joint.
-This is an example of a caesar model in which there were challenges in expansion joint design (view case study).
+This case study is an example of a caesar model in which there were challenges in expansion joint design.